Objectives, Grading and Class Participation

 The major goal of TiMM is to move beyond the rote learning of a clinical presentation and journal club to stimulate students to think as physician scientists.
 The last section fostering discussion should naturally transition into a more general discussion.
 What is the next important question?
 What technical hurdles need to be overcome, and how might I do that?
 What other techniques or fields of research could be brought to bear on the problem?

-After reading the key scientific paper, all students who are not presenting will be required to submit one question for discussion.
+After reading the key scientific paper, all students who are not presenting will be required to submit one question (only) for discussion.
 These questions will be written out with the student’s name and turned in when arriving to class.
 Ideally, these should be short, simple, and thought provoking.
 The discussion organizer will flip through the questions and organize them in the order that they think is best fit for fostering discussion.
 Although other questions may organically arise from the presentation, these questions can serve as the basis for the discussion in the last section of class.

 Feedback on your presentation will come in several forms.
 The course directors and session preceptors will provide you with verbal feedback at the end of your presentation.
 Additionally, you will each be asked to anonymously provide written feedback on one group's presentation during the semester.
 Both of these feedback forums will focus on the clarity and organization of the presentation, along with your group's ability to guide and direct the discussion.